Television Discourse Decoded: Comprehensive Multimodal Analytics at Scale: Incivility in the Debates

-We used a Convolutional Neural Network (CNN) for performing inference on per-second samples.
+We use a Convolutional Neural Network (CNN) to perform inference on per-second samples.
 The CNN consists of four blocks.
 Each block contains a convolutional layer with a ReLU activation function, a max pooling layer for down-sampling, and a dropout layer for regularization and ends with a fully connected layer with a sigmoid activation function for binary classification.
 The CNN was compiled with the Adam optimization algorithm and binary cross-entropy as the loss function.
-We evaluated this approach 80/20 train-test split on the IBND dataset.
-We took special care to split the train/test data on a per-audio basis instead of per-sample to prevent data leak.
-Our model gets an accuracy of 85\%.
-Since the model has high precision (0.862), we felt comfortable applying it to the rest of the dataset.
-Additionally, the majority voting scheme used to identify continuous segments of shouting further reduces the number of false positives.
-Given the low recall (0.71), our results should be interpreted as under reporting the prevalence of shouting.
-We then applied our model on the entire dataset to identify instances of shouting.
-We also manually sampled a few dozen examples and checked the utterances identified as shouting.
-We did not find any false positives.
-Details about an experiment to validate this classifier's performance can be found in Appendix \ref{subsec:shouted-speech-validation}.
+We tested our approach on the IBND dataset with an 80/20 train-test split, ensuring no data leakage by dividing on a per-audio basis.
+The model achieved 85\% accuracy and, with a high precision of 0.862, was deemed reliable for broader application.
+A majority voting system for continuous shouting further minimized false positives.
+The lower recall of 0.71 suggests that shouting instances may be underreported.
+Manual checks of randomly sampled shouting instances found no false positives.
+For validation of the classifier's performance, see Appendix \ref{subsec:shouted-speech-validation}.

 Figure \ref{fig:shouting_fraction} shows the average percentage of time shouting occurs in each video, focusing on the top five categories.
-The complete plot for all categories is included in the Appendix (Figure \ref{fig:shouting_frac_ci_appendix}).
-Astonishingly, shouting occupies 9\% of the video duration on average, suggesting a notable departure from civil discourse.
+The complete plot for all categories is included in \supplement.
+Shouting occupies 9\% of the video duration on average, suggesting a notable departure from civil discourse.
 Categories like Kashmir, Religion, and Crime \& Justice are especially prone to high levels of shouting, corroborating the findings in Figures \ref{fig:incivil_frac_overlap_top}, \ref{fig:incivil_frac_overlap_bottom}, and \ref{fig:incivil_frac_foul}.
-This prevalence of shouting, particularly in sensitive topics, underscores the emotionally charged nature of these debates.
-It raises questions about the efficacy of such discourse in fostering meaningful public dialogue and suggests that the show may be prioritizing sensationalism over substantive discussion.
+This level of shouting, particularly in sensitive topics, underscores the emotionally charged nature of these debates.
+It raises questions about the efficacy of such discourse in fostering meaningful dialogue.